itsremiofficial/Some-Readme/Remify Privacy Policy.md

 # Remify Privacy Policy

-* We at Remify know you care about your personal information and we take your privacy seriously.
-Please read the following to learn more about our Privacy Policy```
+* Remify know you care about your personal information and we take your privacy seriously.
+Please read the following to learn more about our Privacy Policy.

 * We only ask you to provide personal information when it is needed to provide services to you.
 All personal information is collected by fair and lawful means, with your full knowledge and consent.
 We will also let you know why we’re collecting it and how it will be used.